ev2900/Fluentd_Examples/Cloud9_Apache_Logs_OpenSearch/README.md

 <img width="650" alt="Fluentd_cloud9_Architecture" src="https://github.com/ev2900/CloudFormation_Examples/blob/main/Architecture%20Diagrams%20for%20README/fluentd_cloud9_opensearch_yml.png">

-2. Map IAM user to all_access OpenSearch role
+2. Open the Cloud9 environment and Map IAM user to all_access OpenSearch role by running the [map_IAM_user.py](https://github.com/ev2900/Fluentd_Examples/blob/main/Cloud9_Apache_Logs_OpenSearch/map_IAM_user.py) python script in the Cloud9 terminal

-TO DO INSTRUCTIONS
+* Update the ```os_url``` variable with the URL of the OpenSearch domain endpoint
+* Update the ```iam_arn``` variable with the IAM of the role created by the CloudFormation stack

+Note the CloudFormation stack output section can provide you with the domain endpoint URL and IAM role arn value

+Once you have updated the values save the file and ```python map_IAM_user.py``` in the Cloud9 terminal

-3. Open the Cloud9 environment and install Fluentd.
+3. Install Fluentd.
 Complete all of the subsequent steps in the Cloud9 terminal

 ```gem install fluentd --no-doc```